cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

 * chr3:196897800-196899800
 * chr3:197030600-197035800

-So, just as example, let's look at a non-problematci part:
+So, just as an example, let's look at a non-problematci part:
 ```
 chr3:196251900-196897800
 ```